mumbleskates/bilrost/README.md

 [lex]: https://en.wikipedia.org/wiki/Lexicographic_order

-*Bytes are considered to be unsigned.
+[^u8bytes]: Bytes are considered to be unsigned.
 The least-valued byte is the nul byte `0x00`, and the greatest is `0xff`.

 This standardization corresponds to the existing definitions of `Ord` in the Rust language for booleans, integers, strings, arrays/slices, ordered sets, and